-- Optimized: If the banner shows VMware Media Optimized, then Teams is running in the optimized mode.
-In this mode, the Enable Media Optimization for Microsoft Teams GPO is enabled, Teams is running in the virtual desktop, and audio and video have been offloaded to the client machine.
+- Optimized: If the banner shows VMware Media Optimized, then Microsoft Teams is running in the optimized mode.
+In this mode, the Enable Media Optimization for Microsoft Teams GPO is enabled, Microsoft Teams is running in the virtual desktop, and audio and video is offloaded to the client machine.

-- Fallback: If the banner shows VMware Media Not Connected, then Teams is running in fallback mode.
-In this mode, the Enable Media Optimization for Microsoft Teams GPO is enabled and Teams has tried to start in Optimized mode, but the Horizon Client being used does not support Teams optimization.
-Audio and video from Teams is not offloaded to the client machine.
+- Fallback: If the banner shows VMware Media Not Connected, then Microsoft Teams is running in fallback mode.
+In this mode, the Enable Media Optimization for Microsoft Teams GPO is enabled and Microsoft Teams has tried to start in Optimized mode, but the Horizon Client being used does not support Microsoft Teams optimization.
+RTAV is used and audio and video from Microsoft Teams is not offloaded to the client machine.
 Fallback mode has the same limitations as Optimized mode.
 When you make a call in fallback mode, you see a warning sign on the call:

 Your device does not support VMware optimization.
 Audio and video quality may be reduced.
 Talk to your IT admin.

 - No optimization: If the banner does not show VMware text in the message, the Enable Media Optimization for Microsoft Teams GPO is not enabled.
-Audio and video from Teams is not offloaded to the client machine.
+RTAV is used and audio and video from Microsoft Teams is not offloaded to the client machine.